 The size of lens used often is determined by the degree of complexity of the condition.
 Milder forms of keratoconus and irregular astigmatism from corneal grafts and refractive surgery often are easily managed with scleral lenses at the smaller end of the spectrum.

-Smaller scleral and mini-scleral lenses can be easier to apply, can be less costly and require fewer care products.
+Smaller scleral and mini-scleral contacts can be easier to apply, can be less costly and require fewer care products.

 More complex conditions, including advanced keratoconus, pathologically dry eyes or severe ocular surface disease that might require a large tear reservoir, often are fitted with larger scleral lenses, as they have more capacity to hold fluid or bridge large changes in corneal curvature.